Caitlin Tough

-Caitlin Tough (nee Delbridge; born January 1993) is an Australian politician who is serving as Government Whip and a member of the Legislative Assembly for the Australian Capital Territory, representing the electorate of Brindabella.
+Caitlin Tough (nee Delbridge; born January 1993) is an Australian politician and Minister, serving as a member of the Legislative Assembly for the Australian Capital Territory, representing the electorate of Brindabella.
 A member of the ACT Labor Party, she was elected at the 2024 ACT election, succeeding the retiring Joy Burch.

 Early years and education

 Tough was born on the Central Coast of New South Wales and grew up in and around Toukley, attending public primary schools in both Toukely and Wyong.
 She completed high school at MacKillop Catholic College, Warnervale before moving to Canberra in 2011 at the age of 18 to study at the Australian National University.
 She graduated with a Bachelor of Policy Studies in 2013.

 In 2019, Tough graduated from Macquarie University with a Master of Politics and Public Policy.
 While studying for her master's degree, Tough entered the Australian Public Service, where she was employed until her election in 2024.

 During her high school and university years, Tough worked at a local pharmacy, Kmart Australia, and briefly worked in the electorate office of Gai Brodtmann, the former Labor member for the federal electorate of Canberra.
 After graduating from the ANU, Tough worked as a legal assistant for a couple of years at a Canberra-based personal injury law firm.